 Are there some referees I should avoid or seek out?

-As a trainee, you may be worried that a certain referee may be tougher than another referee or that some referees carry more wright because of their name, reputation and connections.
+As a trainee, you may be worried that a certain referee may be tougher than another referee or that some referees carry more weight because of their name, reputation and connections.

-There is really no hard and fast way of knowing whether a referee is more or less likely to improve your chances of an interview or successful job application.
+There is really no hard and fast way of knowing whether a referee is more or less likely to improve your chances of an interview or a successful job application.
 Gut feel is probably your best ally here.
-If you feel that you have established a good authentic working relationship with a referee, they are likely to give you a good reference or at worst a balanced one.
+If you feel that you have established a good, authentic working relationship with a referee, they are likely to give you a good reference or, at worst, a balanced one.

-Personally I would avoid any referee that infers that their name on your CV will carry some sort of additional weight.
+I would avoid any referee who implies that their name on your CV will carry some additional weight.

 How many referees do I need?

 The short answer is 3.
-The panel will be required to contact at least 2 referees and they usually only collect 2.
-The third referee is there in case one of your other 2 referees are not able to be contacted.
+The panel will be required to contact at least two referees, and they usually only collect 2.
+The third referee is there in case one of your other two referees cannot be contacted.
 There is no rule that says you have to stop at 3 referees.
-You can list more and it may be sensible to add a couple of more referees if you feel that this enhances your candidacy.
-Extra referees can for example demonstrate your ability to be a team player by listing additional referees from a range of areas of medicine and a range of disciplines.
+You can list more, and it may be sensible to add a couple of more referees if you feel that this enhances your candidacy.
+Extra referees can, for example, demonstrate your ability to be a team player by listing additional referees from various medical and disciplinary backgrounds.

 How to order and list your referees.

-Remember that the first two people listed on your CV as a referee are the ones that will be contacted first for a reference.
+Remember that the first two people listed on your CV as referees are the ones who will be contacted first for a reference.
 So you should generally order your list of referees in the order that you would prefer them to be contacted.
-However, if one of your referees is someone you have not worked with in over 12 months then you should either rethink using them as a reference or put them a bit further down your list (3 or 4 or 5).
+However, if one of your referees is someone you have not worked with in over 12 months, then you should either rethink using them as a reference or put them a bit further down your list (3, 4 or 5).

 You should list your referees as follows: